 Our Sicily Tour itinerary started in the early afternoon of the following day.
 We went for a stroll along the main avenue.
 Taormina is one of the most touristy places in Sicily, packed with tourists in summer.
 Nonetheless, it is very charming.
 The Porta Messina is the northern entrance and leads to the central alley that traverses the town to the southern entrance.

-A long walk to browse through old arts and crafts shops, fine boutiques, restaurants, cafes and ice cream shops, a dazzle of colourful buildings with the Duomo San Nicola in the main square.
+A long walk to browse through old arts and crafts shops, fine boutiques, restaurants, cafes and ice cream shops, a sparkle of colourful buildings with the Duomo San Nicola in the main square.
 A picture-perfect place with a fantastic panorama of the Noth-East coastline of Sicily.
 The ancient Greek Theatre is an iconic symbol of Taormina and one of the largest Greek theatres and Syracuse.
-There is also a rich calendar with theatre and music performances in the summertime.
+There is also a rich calendar with theatre and music performances in summer.
 Check it out at Taormina Arte.

 Day 2: Exploring Mount Etna